RPTV (TV channel)

 RPTV is a Philippine commercial free-to-air television network.
 It is jointly owned and operated by TV5 Network, Inc., and Nine Media Corporation, with Radio Philippines Network (RPN) serving as its free-to-air broadcaster.
 RPTV was established through a content distribution, sales, and marketing agreement between TV5 (under its parent company MediaQuest Holdings) and Nine Media.
 Under this arrangement, TV5 provides programming and related services to Nine Media through its existing airtime lease agreement with RPN.

-RPTV officially launched on February 1, 2024 as the replacement of CNN Philippines.
+RPTV officially launched on 1 February 2024, replacing CNN Philippines on its flagship station, DZKB-TV channel 9 (the latter frequency previously used by ABS-CBN from 1958 to 1969).
 This followed the termination of the brand licensing agreement between Nine Media and CNN (under its parent company Warner Bros.
-Discovery), resulting in CNN Philippines' closure on January 31, 2024.
+Discovery), resulting in CNN Philippines' closure on 31 January 2024.

 History

+Background

-Prior to the launch, on December 22, 2023, TV5 Network entered into a blocktime agreement with Nine Media Corporation to air Eat Bulaga! - the Philippines' longest-running noontime variety and entertainment show - along with select games from the Philippine Basketball Association (PBA) every Saturday and Sunday on CNN Philippines starting January 6, 2024.
-This marked the return of these programs to RPN, where they had aired previously.
+Prior to the launch, on December 22, 2023, TV5 Network entered into a blocktime agreement with Nine Media Corporation to air Eat Bulaga!—the Philippines' longest-running noontime variety and entertainment show—along with select games from the Philippine Basketball Association (PBA) every Saturday and Sunday on CNN Philippines starting January 6, 2024.
+This marked the return of these programs to RPN, where they had aired previously (with the Eat Bulaga! cases also marking the historic return of the traditional Mondays to Saturdays noontime slot on Channel 9 to its origin as ABS-CBN roots, dating back from the premiere of Student Canteen in 1958 on these timeslot and frequency, as the Channel 9 frequency in Manila were previously held by ABS-CBN from 1958 to 1969 before it handed over to RPN).

-On January 29, 2024, CNN Philippines confirmed that it had ceased live news production immediately and would shut down entirely on January 31 due to financial losses.
-In a separate statement, Nine Media president Benjamin Ramos announced that affected employees had received their severance packages and salaries for the full month of February.
+This blocktime partnership lasted until January 25, 2024, when Nine Media and CNN mutually agreed to terminate their brand licensing agreement amid financial difficulties and loss of advertising support.
+CNN Philippines announced later that month that it would shut down on January 31, citing financial losses.